Install Bitwarden on Raspberry Pi: The Ultimate Guide

 Good job!
 You did the hard part, the server is ready to use.
 We just have to create an account and configure the other devices (clients) to use your self-hosted Bitwarden server from anywhere.

-Use self-hosted Bitwarden on Raspberry Pi
+Getting Started with Bitwarden on Raspberry Pi

-But let’s take a moment anyway to explain the first steps to using your new Bitwarden server.
+Self-hosting can be a great way to save money, so let’s take a moment anyway to explain the first steps to using your new Bitwarden server.

-Create an account on the Bitwarden server
+Create an Account on the Bitwarden Server

 You have access to the login form via HTTPS, so you can now use this form to create a new account.
-This account will be created on the Raspberry Pi only, so even if you already have a Bitwarden account, you need to create one there.
+This account will be created on the Raspberry Pi only, so even if you already have a Bitwarden account, you need to create one here.

 That’s one of the benefits of using a self-hosted version of Bitwarden, everything stays on your server (your vault with all the usernames and passwords, but also the master account).